Digilent/Eclypse-Z7-HW/README.md

-# Eclypse Z7 Base Vivado Project
+# Eclypse Z7 Out-of-Box Vivado Project

-This branch contains a Vivado project with the master XDC and a block diagram containing only a configured Zynq block.
-The vivado-library repository is included as a submodule.
+This branch contains the Out-of-Box Vivado project for the Eclypse Z7.
+This project is placed in the Eclypse Z7's flash during manufacturing.

 This repository contains Vivado projects for each demo for the Eclypse Z7, version controlled on their own branches.
 Non-Vivado sources for Eclypse Z7 demos can be found through this repo's parent repository, [Eclypse Z7](https://github.com/Digilent/Eclypse-Z7).